How to Prioritize AI Recommendations for Clients (Without the Founder in Every Call)

 "We want a roadmap for 12 months, two years, a retainer.
 So you're not feast or famine."

 He wasn't describing a feature request.
-He was describing the fundamental revenue problem every AI advisor I've worked with eventually hits.
+He was describing the revenue problem every established firm hits once clients start pressing them for AI advice.

-Knowing how to prioritize AI recommendations for clients is the structural problem that separates advisors who get called back from advisors who get filed away.
-You close the audit, deliver the findings, and watch the client stare at 15 recommendations wondering where to start.
+If you run a 3-to-25-person consultancy with real domain authority and client trust, you already know how to do the work.
+The pressure now is that clients want AI guidance and the method for sequencing it still lives in your head.
+Knowing how to prioritize AI recommendations for clients is the structural problem that separates firms that get called back from firms that get filed away.
+Your team closes the diagnostic, delivers the findings, and the client stares at 15 recommendations wondering where to start.

 If you've ever had a client ask "so... what do we do first?" after receiving your deliverable, that question isn't a sign of engagement.
 It's a sign your output didn't do its job.